MrCreosote/kbase_truss_data_upload_jira_report/README.md

 * Add tests.
 Since this is just a JIRA summarization tool for management reporting, if it fails it's not critical, so time hasn't been spent here yet.
 * Add code comments for functions.
 See above.
+* Better error presentation.
+Currently just dumps out the entire response body from JIRA.
+  See above.